ARWNI2S/TheCorporateWars/whitepaper/game-basics/how-to-play/README.md

 The universe responds organically to player success.
 If a corporation dominates a sector, Allegiances or powers may impose tariffs, oversight, or strategic countermeasures.

-> *“Your pharmaceutical company controls five worlds: the SPA triples tariffs and a rival alliance funds local insurgents.”*
+> *“Your pharmaceutical subsidiary holds a monopoly over five major worlds: the SPA triples tariffs, and a rival alliance funds local insurgency.”*

 ***

 ### 🧩 Modular Corporate Design

-Corporations are not generic entities: each player must define their functional structure (commercial, logistical, covert, scientific...).
-You can't do everything.
+Corporations are not generic entities: each player must define their functional structure — commercial, logistical, covert, scientific...
+You can’t do everything, not everywhere, not all at once, and not under the same conditions.

-> *“You're a financial firm.
-You can invest in ships but can't build or operate them directly.”*
+> *“Your corporation holds a logistics license and commercial access in the region, but lacks industrial authorization: you can subcontract production, acquire modules on the market, or invest in the licenses required to expand.”*

 ***